-Inexpensive and widely available, barley is a grain to keep on your culinary radar.
+Inexpensive and widely available, here’s a great grain to keep on your culinary radar.
 Ahead you’ll find a bit about its background, varieties, how to cook it, and ways to use it.

 Barley can be just as versatile as rice and combines well with bold seasonings.
 With good amounts of a natural sugar called maltose, it’s the source of barley malt syrup, a thick, not-overly-sweet liquid sweetener.
-Here are more resources for learning more about barley:
+Here are more resources for learning more about this versatile grain:

 Is barley gluten-free?